Georgia Walters

-Georgia Walters (born 6 April 1993) is a Welsh footballer, who plays for Sheffield United and the Welsh national team.
-She has previously played for Swindon Town, Reading, Tranmere Rovers, Blackburn Rovers and Liverpool.
+Georgia Walters (born 6 April 1993) is a Welsh footballer, who plays for Blackburn Rovers and the Wales national team.
+She has previously played for Swindon Town, Reading, Tranmere Rovers and Liverpool.

 Club career

 Walters has played for Swindon Town, initially at youth level, and later at senior level.
 In 2012, she received a scholarship to play in the US.
 As of 2015, she was playing for Reading, and she later played for Tranmere Rovers.

 In February 2020, Walters signed for Blackburn Rovers; she made two appearances before the season was cancelled due to the COVID-19 pandemic.
 In July 2020, she signed a new contract with Blackburn.
 In total, she scored three goals in 20 league appearances for the club, and was shortlisted for the club's 2020–21 player of the season award.
 She left Blackburn at the end of that season, and joined Liverpool in September 2021 on a non-contract basis.
 In January 2022, Walters signed for Sheffield United on a contract until the end of the 2021–22 season.
 She played every match for Sheffield United that season, and later signed a new contract with the club prior to the 2022–23 season.
+Walters returned to Blackburn Rovers in August 2023, on a one-year contract.